rachelkmont/Time-Series-for-Data-Scientists/01 Time Series Linear Model/README.md

 3. **Analyzing Souvenirs Sales Data:** The final section explores sales data for a souvenir shop in Queensland, Australia.
 It analyzes data patterns, applies logarithmic transformations, fits regression models, and assesses the impact of the surfing festival on sales.

-Feel free to explore the sections and their respective files to understand the analysis and findings.
+Feel free to explore the file and it's sections to understand the analysis and findings.

-For detailed instructions and code, navigate to each section's folder.

 Happy learning and analyzing!